Fr. Thomas A. Newton

 (609) 399-0648 x100

-Susan Campbell has worked at St. Damien Parish for nearly 19 years.
+Susan Campbell has worked at St. Damien Parish for over 19 years.
 She serves as the bookkeeper and an administrative assistant for the parish.

 Bulletin Editor & Webmaster